GaelGirodon/ci-badges-action/README.md

 - `**/*cobertura*.xml`
 - `**/*coverage*.xml`

-This is the default format and location with Cobertura, but most code coverage tools support this format too, natively or using an additional reporter:
+This is the default format with Cobertura, but most code coverage tools support this format too, natively or using an additional reporter:

 - **c8**: `c8 --reporter cobertura [...]` → `coverage/cobertura-coverage.xml`
 - **nyc**: `nyc --reporter cobertura [...]` → `coverage/cobertura-coverage.xml`